OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Sensing Performance Analysis

 The above expression is derived without assuming the statistical independence of ISI/ICI or approximating them as Gaussian noise, and thus provides a general characterization of SINR performance under CP insufficiency.
 To gain further insight, note that for a large number of OFDM symbols ($M \gg 1$), the SINR in (\ref{eq:SINR_closed}) is approximately

 This expression highlights the pivotal role of the normalized excess delay beyond the CP, $\rho_q = (l_q - N_{\mathrm{cp}})/N$, in determining SINR performance.
-If all echoes lie within the CP, the interference term vanishes and the SINR reduces to the noise‑limited SNR.
-Once any echo exceeds the CP ($\rho_q>0$), the interference grows approximately linearly with $\rho_q$, and hence the SINR monotonically decreases with the normalized excess delay beyond the CP.
+If all echoes lie within the CP, the interference term vanishes and the SINR reduces to the noise-limited SNR.
+For fixed target reflection powers, the CP-induced interference contribution of a beyond-CP target is proportional to its normalized excess delay $\rho_q>0$.
+Therefore, as $\rho_q$ increases, the SINR decreases monotonically under the considered model.